gamesbook/pyprototypr/docs/script_anatomy.rst

 It can be useful to "annotate" a script with other details that can remind you, as a reader, about any of the "what" or "why" aspects of the script.

-These comments are effectively ignored by Python and **pyprototypr** and have no effect on the output.
+These comments are effectively ignored by Python and **protograf** and have no effect on the output.

 Single Line Comments